v2b1n/adi_to_qrz/README.md

 ## Why?
 My WSJT-X runs on a raspberry pi.
 After having used the WSJT-X for a while i noticed that the manual upload-procedure to qrz.com is rather boring.
-This script fixes it - being triggered every minute by cron, it grabs the "wsjtx_log.adi" and the uploads the QSO-records.
+This script fixes it - being triggered every couple of minutes by cron, it grabs the "wsjtx_log.adi" and the uploads the QSO-records.

 ## System requirements & installation instructions